 |Introduction | Reading | Talking | Contributing | Registering | Personal Space | Find Out More|

-The h2g2 Guide is unique - it's written by the very people who use the Guide, people like you.
+Having read the earlier parts of this tour, you'll have some idea of the wide range of subjects the Guide covers.
 If you've written something but don't know how to get it published, or you'd like to learn how to write but don't know where to start, then h2g2 is the place to learn all about creative writing, literary criticism and new media publishing.

 You can talk to helpful experts, exchange experiences with others who also want to learn how to write, and all this in an incredibly friendly environment where the emphasis is on helping each other to grow as writers, researchers and critics.